-Subject Theory Minimum Requirements Practical Maximum Requirements Preparation for classroom activities including but not limited to: Choice of teaching methods Classroom setup Topic/Subject matter Student assignments Materials and supplies Recordkeeping Idaho Laws and rules governing the practice of cosmetology and electrology 45 30 2.
-Pre a. b. c. d. esentation of information including, but not limited to: Lectures Demonstrations Questions and answers Projects methods 45 60
+Subject Theory Minimum Requirements Practical Maximum Requirements Preparation for classroom activities including but not limited to: Choice of teaching methods Classroom setup Topic/Subject matter Student assignments Materials and supplies Recordkeeping Idaho Laws and rules governing the practice of cosmetology and electrology 45 30 g.
+Idano Laws and rules governing the practice of cosmetology and electrology 2.
+Presentation of information including, but not limited to: a.
+Lectures b.
+Demonstrations c.
+Questions and answers d.
+Projects methods e.
+Discussions 45 60

-Subject Theory Minimum Requirements Practical Maximum Requirements e.
-Discussions 3.
+Subject Theory Minimum Requirements Practical Maximum Requirements 3.
 Application of practice including, but not limited to: a.
 Classroom management b.
 Client relations 290 4.
 Evaluation by the Instructor-trainee of the student's understanding &amp; performance including, but not limited to: a.
 Written/Practical assessment b.
-Communication Skills 15 15 Total 105 395 TOTAL CLOCK HOURS 500 600
+Communication Skills 15 15 Total 105 395 TOTAL CLOCK HOURS 500